theripper93/theripper-premium-hub/premium-changelogs/puzzle-locks.md

+## Version 0.2.1
+- Fixed configuration button not present in journals

 ## Version 0.2
 - You can now configure the behaviour of permission change when unlocking a non door document
 - Removed the ability to lock certain documents which made no sense in the context of the module